Skip to content

 ... loading ...

-Of the 735 total strabismus surgeries performed in 2022, 360 patients were presented with associated risk factors.
-Of these 360 patients, the most common risk factors were a history of prior strabismus surgery (47.5%), 4th nerve palsy (10.8%), and divergence insufficiency (4.4%).
-Other common risk factors were cerebral palsy, Duane syndrome, 3rd and 6th nerve palsies, developmental delays, premature birth, scleral buckle, craniofacial disorders, high myopia, brain tumor, Down syndrome (trisomy 21), and nystagmus with or without poor vision.
+Of the 807 total strabismus surgeries performed in 2023, 393 patients presented with risk factors associated with a worse surgical outcome.
+Of these 393 patients with risk factors, the most common risk factors were a history of prior strabismus surgery (46.6%), divergence insufficiency (8.4%), and 4th nerve palsy (7.1%).
+Other common risk factors were 6th nerve palsy, cerebral palsy, Duane syndrome, heavy eye syndrome, 3rd nerve palsy, developmental delays, premature birth, craniofacial disorders, high myopia, brain tumor, Down Syndrome, and nystagmus.

 Goal-Determined Outcomes

-Since the desired surgical outcome depends on the primary indication for surgery, we designed a goal-determined methodology to assess outcomes of horizontal strabismus surgery.1,2 The reported outcomes include procedures performed at Harvard Medical School ophthalmology affiliates by ophthalmologists with joint appointments at Boston Children’s Hospital and the Massachusetts Eye and Ear Pediatric Ophthalmology and Strabismus Service.
-Procedures performed by the Massachusetts Eye and Ear Adult Neuro-Ophthalmology service are not included in this analysis.
+Since the desired surgical outcome depends on the primary indication for surgery, we used a goal-determined methodology to assess outcomes of horizontal strabismus surgery.1,2 The reported outcomes include procedures performed by ophthalmologists with joint appointments at Boston Children’s Hospital and the Mass Eye and Ear Pediatric Ophthalmology and Strabismus Service.
+Procedures performed by the Mass Eye and Ear Adult Neuro-Ophthalmology service are not included in this analysis.

 Before and After Horizontal Strabismus Surgery